 2015 TOUR HIGHLIGHTS

-Mystical Guatemala (February 21st to the 28th OR February 28th to March 7th) Join Noemi and Viviane for eight days and seven nights as we guide you on a socially conscious cultural and culinary journey to Guatemala.
+Mystical Guatemala (February 28th to March 7th) Join Noemi and Viviane for eight days and seven nights as we guide you on a socially conscious cultural and food journey to Guatemala.
 Together we’ll explore the enchanting city of Antigua.
-We will visit a jade factory, attend a performance of Guatemalan music and dance, tour and donate to an organic farm that grows macadamia trees for distribution and harvest to indigenous cultures, learn about the coffee production process at a Finca Filadelphia coffee plantation and visit workers’ collectives that produce traditional Guatemalan crafts and textiles.
+We will visit a jade factory, attend a performance of Guatemalan music and dance, tour and donate to an organic farm that grows macadamia trees for distribution and harvest to indigenous cultures, learn about the coffee production process at a Finca Filadelphia coffee plantation, make a day trip to beautiful Lake Atitlan, explore the famous market in Chichicastenango and visit a fabric shop famous throughout the country that produces traditional Guatemalan crafts and textiles.
 Along the way, we’ll encounter the amazing Guatemalan people and experience beautiful Guatemalan landscapes while feasting on and learning about traditional Guatemalan cuisine.
 For those who are interested there will also be the opportunity to hike Pacaya—one of Guatemala’s active volcanos.
 This tour will accept a maximum of 25 people.
 A $500 deposit is due at the time of reservation of space.

-Two add-on tours will be offered for those interested in extending their time in Guatemala: a journey to beautiful Lake Atitlan OR to the ancient Mayan ruins at Tikal.
-There is an additional cost for each of these journeys.
+An optional tour will be offered to the ancient Mayan ruins at Tikal.
+There is an additional cost for this journey.
 Please inquire about details and prices.

 Tuscany!
 (September, exact dates to be determined) The itinerary for this tour is a work in progress.
 As mentioned above, we plan to spend several days in Borgo di Gello, a medieval village located 1.5 hours from Florence, Italy.
-We also plan to explore and stay in Florence and visit nearby towns and important regional cultural sites while discovering the unique ”tastes” of Tuscany.
+We also plan to explore and stay in Florence and visit nearby towns and important cultural sites.
 MORE DETAILS SOON!

 For questions about any of our tours, detailed itineraries and prices, or to reserve a space on a specific tour, please contact Viviane Dzyak at firstname.lastname@example.org or phone us at (925) 849-5604.
 The price of each tour will vary depending on the type of accommodation selected i.e., single or double occupancy room.
 We look forward to your joining us on one of our unique tours.